 General Information: Philip Harland (pharland-at-yorku-dot-ca).
 Meetings: Thursdays 4-7pm (DB 0013).
 Office hour in Vanier 248: Thursdays 2:30-3:30 or by appointment.

 Course Description and Aims: This course explores Christian origins through writings produced after the first generation of the movement (after the death of Paul around 64 CE).
 Ranging across a variety of types of literature (in and beyond the New Testament), including gospels, we will explore the ways in which Jesus adherents expressed their self-understandings and navigated experiences of living as minorities within local communities under Roman imperial rule in a diaspora context.
-In the process, we will consider how followers of Jesus expressed their relationship to varied dimensions of both Israelite and Greco-Roman culture.
+In the process, we will consider the diversity of groups and focus on how diverse followers of Jesus expressed their relationship to varied dimensions of both Israelite or Judean and Greco-Roman culture.
 Students will gain some control of both the content of early texts and the environment in which the Jesus movements were born, as well as an ability to analyze primary materials from an historical perspective.
 We will also seek to develop students’ critical skills, including skills of argumentation, written presentation and verbal presentation.

 - Bible in a modern translation: e.g. NRSV, RSV, NEB, Jerusalem Bible (not King James)

 - Maia Kotrosits, Rethinking Early Christian Identity: Affect, Violence, and Belonging (Minneapolis: Fortress Press, 2015).
 (Available in York University bookstore).

 - Linked items under “readings” in the course outline below (please print all pdfs, read and study them, and bring them to class for discussion)

 Course Requirements and Evaluation (see end of syllabus for full assignment descriptions)

 - Class attendance, participation: 15%

-- Quizzes – Beginning of class surprize quizzes on weekly readings: 20%
+- Quizzes – Beginning of class surprise quizzes on weekly readings: 10%

 - Academic integrity tutorial and test: link.
 Students must print out and hand in perfect test results before or with the first assignment (due week 5)

 - Assignment 2 (paper: Analysis of primary source): 25% (